MauritzOnline/WebFrameworkPHP/README.md

 ### send_file()

 > File response function, allows you to send files.
-Response will automatically choose the Content-Type if `finfo` is supported _(will throw an error if it's not supported)_.
+Response will automatically choose the Content-Type if `finfo` is supported _(will throw an error if it's not supported and a Content-Type isn't provided using `$content_type`)_.
 Status code is always set to `200`. `$download_file_name` will change the file name displayed to the user. `stream` will stream the file rather than sending it all at once.

 ```php
 function send_file(string $file_path, string|null $download_file_name = null, string|null $content_type = null, bool $stream = false)